 02 of 08

-Barrie is where you’ll find Horseshoe Valley, a ski resort offering 29 ski and snowboard runs as well as 45 kilometres of Nordic trails for cross country skiing.
+Barrie is where you’ll find Horseshoe Valley, a ski resort offering 28 ski and snowboard runs as well as 32 kilometres of groomed trails for cross country skiing and snowshoeing.
 There’s also a terrain park here for freestylers.
 In addition to skiing and snowboarding, Horseshoe Valley offers a whole host of other wither activities, including snowshoeing, snow tubing, fat biking and skating.
 On-site accommodation is available and there’s also an indoor pool (day pass available if you’re only visiting for the day), a spa and several restaurants.

 Distance from Toronto: 45 minutes to one hour